kadattack/ChatApp.NET/README.md

 ## TODO
 - [ ] Implement role management.
 Roles [Admin, Moderator, Member] exist, however there are no privileges for each role yet.
 Currently everyone is considered as a Member.
 - [ ] Add string length checks.
 Currently there is no length limit input on all forms.
 - [ ] Add identication of online presence.
-People can currently see in the console log if someone comes online.
+People can currently only see in the console log if someone comes online.
-- [ ] Fix timestamp stings so they turn from time to dates once 24h pass.
+- [ ] Fix timestamp strings so they turn from time to dates once 24h pass.

 ## Release